 SAGE Business Cases: International Strategy Series

-In 2020, SAGE will launch International Strategy, a new teaching case series within SAGE Business Cases.
+In 2019, SAGE launched International Strategy, a new teaching case series within SAGE Business Cases.

 Julia Ivy, Ph.D., is a Professor of Strategy and International Business Group at D’Amore-McKim School of Business at Northeastern University and a Faculty Director for the MS in International Business.

 Many of the cases presented in this series have been initially developed by students as final projects in Dr. Ivy’s “Global Business” and “Strategy in Action” courses, as then converted into teaching cases for the purpose of publication.
 These cases focus on the intersection of market strategy and global business and the varied challenges therein.
 Students will be asked to apply critical thinking, market analysis, and cultural agility to work through market entry issues across a range of different contexts.